Victor Klemperer: Early life and education

 Klemperer was born in Landsberg an der Warthe (now Gorzów Wielkopolski, Poland) as the youngest child of a Jewish family.
 His parents were Wilhelm Klemperer, a rabbi, and Henriette née Frankel.
 Victor had three brothers (Georg, Felix, Berhold) and four sisters (Margarete, Hedwig, Marta, Valeska).
 His oldest brothers were physicians: Georg, 1865–1946, director of the hospital Berlin-Moabit (which treated Vladimir Lenin); Felix, 1866–1932, director of the hospital Berlin-Reinickendorf.

 Victor was a cousin of the conductor Otto Klemperer, and first cousin once removed to Otto's son, the actor Werner Klemperer.
 In 1903 Klemperer converted to Protestantism for the first time, shortly thereafter returning to Judaism.

 Victor Klemperer attended several gymnasia.
-He was a student of philosophy, Romance and German studies at universities in Munich, Geneva, Paris and Berlin from 1902 to 1905, and later worked as a journalist and writer in Berlin, until he resumed his studies in Munich from 1912.
+He was a student of philosophy, Romance and German studies at the Ludwig-Maximilians-Universität München, the University of Geneva, the University of Paris, and Friedrich Wilhelm University of Berlin from 1902 to 1905, and later worked as a journalist and writer in Berlin, until he resumed his studies in Munich from 1912.

 Though not a religious man, Victor Klemperer needed a religious identity, as Jew, Christian or religious dissenter, to support his career in German academia of the time.
 He chose Christianity as being most compatible with his primary sense of identity as, simply, a German, and became baptised again in Berlin in 1912.

 He completed his doctorate (on Montesquieu) in 1913.

 Career

 Klemperer was habilitated under the supervision of Karl Vossler in 1914.
-From 1914 to 1915, he lectured at the University of Naples, after which he enlisted as a military volunteer in World War I. From winter 1915 to March 1916 he was deployed as an artilleryman on the Western Front, and later with the Military Censor in Kaunas and Leipzig.
+From 1914 to 1915, he lectured at the University of Naples.
+He responded to the Italian entry into World War I by enlisting as a military volunteer in the Bavarian Army.
+From November 1915 to March 1916 he was deployed as an artilleryman on the Western Front in France.
+He was wounded and decorated for bravery by the Kingdom of Bavaria.
+After a recovery period in Germany, he served in the military censorship department of Prince Leopold of Bavaria's Ober Ost command in Kaunas and Leipzig.

+He stayed in Munich from December 1918 to 1920, initially reporting for the national conservative and Pan-German Leipziger Neueste Nachrichten on the revolution in Bavaria (1918–1919) under the pseudonym Antibavaricus.
+He took a hostile attitude to both the People's State of Bavaria and the Bavarian Soviet Republic despite keeping company with some revolutionaries, whom he dismissed in his account as a "foreign legion".
+He regained his affiliation to the Ludwig-Maximilians-Universität München and after the revolution's suppression by the Freikorps, with whom he critically sympathised, he worked as an unpaid lecturer (Privatdozent) in modern French literature for one term of the 1919/20 academic year.

 From 1920 until 1935 he was Professor of Romance Languages at the Technical University of Dresden.